gberl001/SP24-ENR261-180/Week 9 - GUIs/Program_09_2.md

 * When a plot button is pushed, it shall plot, label, and title the data accordingly
 * Has a button labeled "Clear Plots" renamed to btnClearPlots
 * The Clear Plots button shall clear both plots of their data, labels, and titles
-* Provides the summed result of two inputs via a button press and displays with a label field.
-* The label field shall be renamed to lblResult
-* The label field shall be blank when the GUI first opens
 * All GUI objects shall be renamed using the `prefixName` convention

 Save the file as **Program_09_2.mlapp**